altaga/PolkaSend-Encode/README.md

 # Solution

-PolkaSend is a Mobile-First wallet, cash out ramp and Point of Sale Superapp.
-We combine TradFi through Rapyd with Web3 to improve Financial Inclusion in Mexico and LATAM
+Polkasend is an Acala EVM+ based Mobile-First wallet, cash out and Point of Sale Superapp that combines TradFi through Rapyd with Web3 and Polkadot's based services.

 System's Architecture: